sqlxpert/lights-off-aws/README.md

 For AWS users who forget to turn off the lights:

-* **Cut AWS costs up to ⅔ in your sleep**, by tagging your EC2 instances and RDS databases with `cron`-style schedules.
-Lights Off stops or hibernates the instances, and stops the databases, while you are not using them, then restarts them before you need them again.
-It's perfect for development and test systems, which are idle at night and on weekends.
+* **Cut AWS costs up to ⅔ in your sleep**, by tagging your EC2 instances and RDS databases with `cron`-style stop/start schedules.
+Lights Out is ideal for development and test systems, which are idle at night and on weekends.

 * You can also tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* If you tag your own custom CloudFormation stacks, Lights Off will even delete and recreate expensive resources on schedule!
+* If you tag your own custom CloudFormation stacks, Lights Off can even delete/recreate expensive resources on schedule!

 Jump to:
 [Installation](#quick-start) &bull;